kartik-v/yii2-date-range/CHANGE.md

 - (bug #65): Correct moment `weekdaysStart` to `weekdaysMin`.
 - (enh #67): Parse input change correctly when range input value is cleared.
 - (enh #68): Update to latest release of bootstrap-daterangepicker plugin and moment library.
+- (bug #70): More better attribute and input options parsing.
 - (enh #71): Add Thai translations.
 - (bug #73): Correct dependency for `DateRangePickerAsset` and `LanguageAsset`.